 Figures of saints line the exterior of the church.

-Also down the road is the Marikina Shoe Museum, dedicated to the city’s biggest industry.
+If you’re still keen to find out more about the city’s biggest industry, just down the road is the Marikina Shoe Museum.
 Formerly the only rice mill in town, the small building also served s a jail for captured Filipino fighters and soldiers.
 It was made into a shoe museum in 2001 and today houses part of former first lady Imelda Marcos‘ impressive shoe collection.
 The surrounding sidewalks have embedded slabs of shoes captioned with names of famous local celebrities and figures ala Hollywood Walk of Fame.

 Mannequins depicting the shoe making process using old sewing machines and tools.

 Shoes from recent design competitions.
 Some were flashy and eye catching to say the least; others looked like they belonged in science fiction movies!
 Points for creativity, though, I could never imagine walking out of my house in those heels. 😀

 Showcase of the different types of shoes, such as cavalier boots and roman strap sandals.
 There was also a section dedicated to shoes worn by famous local celebrities and politicians.